 Swamp loosestrife is a sprawling, woody herb that grows in swamps and swampy shores of streams and ponds.
 It occurs in north and central Florida.
 Swamp loosestrife flowers in the late summer and fall.

+This emersed plant is smallish and shrubby.
+Its lower stem is woody.
+Its upper stems are herbaceous.
+Swamp loosestrife leaves are opposite or in whorls of 3.
+Leaves are connected to the stem by short stalks.
 Its long leaves are lance-shaped with pointed tips.
 Typically they are 6 inches long and 2 inches wide.
 Swamp loosestrife flowers have short stalks and are purplish-pink with 5 to 7 petals.
 Flowers are about 1 inch across.
 Flower clusters occur at the leaf axles where the leaf meets the stem.